nnhsse201920/registart-webapp/README.md

 Students can take the survey by inputting their information regarding their relationships with their peers in their NNHS activities and the senior class and obtain a list of 20 students that they should encourage to register to vote.

 # How it works
 By taking this survey, sudent organizers will be able the know exactly what Registart is, the Illinois Voter Registration Process, and a guide on how to encourage their peers to vote.
-Students will enter their activities and their relationships to their senior class peers and obtain a list of 20 student targets for them to encourage to register.
+Students will enter their activities and their relationships to their senior class peers and obtain a list of 20 student targets.

 # Platform requirements
 - Windows 7 or above <br/>
-- MacOS compatible <br/>
+- MacOS and Unix compatible <br/>
-- VSCode terminal needed
+- Terminal needed

 # Configuration
+Ensure that [Python] (https://www.python.org/) and its respective [VSCode extension](https://code.visualstudio.com/docs/python/python-tutorial) is installed.
 Open terminal and cd to the 'Project' folder<br/>
 Run these commands: <br/>
 <br/>